-The F&B Distribution segment comprised selling and distribution of imported food items such as fruit juice, premium biscuits, canned fruits, jams and spreads, olive oil and vinegar as well as pasta, with approximately 150 brands which major brands include Basso, Baronia, SICA or SICA Tomatoes, Loreto, Trucillo, Bonomi, Kronos, D' Amico and etc. This segment contributed 60.1% of the total revenue for the FPE 30.09.2020 and continued to remain as the main contributor to the Group's revenue, which significantly helped to reduce the Group's dependence on ICT sector.
+The F&B Distribution segment comprised selling and distribution of imported food items such as fruit juice, premium biscuits, canned fruits, jams and spreads, olive oil and vinegar as well as pasta, with approximately 150 products which major brands include Basso, Baronia, SICA or SICA Tomatoes, Loreto, Trucillo, Bonomi, Kronos, D' Amico and etc. This segment contributed RM20.5 million, which was 45.5% of the total revenue for the FYE 2021 and continued to remain as the main contributor to the Group's revenue.